 Previously I have written an article on how to maximize stopover in Dubai when lying with Emirates (Further reading: Dubai Stopover with Emirates), this time I will be introducing some of the top 10 things to do in Dubai that I have experienced from my trip.
 Within the “Dubai Stopover with Emirates” package, the airline partnered up with Arabian Adventures- a local company specializes in Dubai and Abu Dhabi tours.
 The one we joined was called “City of Merchants” where we get to see the variety of old Dubai.
 It was around AUD$40 per person when booked with Emirates office in Adelaide.
-They also have several tours doing the modern Dubai, however taxi were fairly inexpensive and Dubai Metro was easy to get around, hence we did that part ourselves and started to find places in order to gambling online so we ending up playing in this website bet365 thailand, and we were very impressive.
+They also have several tours doing the modern Dubai, however taxi were fairly inexpensive and Dubai Metro was easy to get around, we did that part ourselves and started to find places in order to gambling online so we ending up playing in this website bet365 thailand, and we were very impressive.

 1) Burj Al Arab

-Our first stop on this trip that we made with a travel agency was a photo stop for the famous Burj Al Arab who was claimed by a British journalist as “The World’s Only Seven Star Hotel”.
+Our first stop on this trip that we made with a travel agency was a photo stop for the famous Burj Al Arab who was claimed by a British journalist as “The World’s Only Seven Star Hotel” .
 It is the world’s third tallest hotel standing at 280 m, however 39% of the height is non-occupiable space.
 In order to tour the hotel, you must be either a guest or dine within the hotel.
 You cannot just go in for no reason.
 The cheapest room is USD$1350 per night and the guests can request a helicopter to take you directly from the airport to the hotel.
 No need to mingle with the civilians!